freeorion/freeorion/check/README.md

 This feature should be used to keep the translation in a consistent state.
 You define term once and use it everywhere.
-For most common used things like tech, building, etc we have more advanced type of reference: link
+For most common used things like tech, building, etc. we have more advanced type of reference: link

-- `link` special syntax that will be rendered as a link to a wiki page about some scripted content or a ship design in the game universe.
+- `link` inserts a link to a wiki page about some scripted content or a ship design in the game universe.
 Supported types
   - encyclopedia
   - buildingtype